 - The skin of baby elephants is initially covered with hair.
 These hair keep their bodies cool.

-- Baby elephants stay very close to their mothers until they attain the adolescent age.
+- Baby elephants stay very close to their mothers until they attain adolescent age.

-- They drink around 3 gallons (which is almost equivalent to 11.3 litres) of milk each day.
+- They drink around 3 gallons (which is almost equivalent to 11.3 liters) of milk each day.

 - They sometimes suck their trunks when they are hungry.

-- They recognize their mothers by their smell, touch or voice when they are unable to see her.
+- They recognize their mothers by their smell, touch, or voice when they are unable to see them.

 What Is A Baby Elephant Called